 Unlike healthy cells, cancer cells obtain energy from a process known as fermentation.
-This is a much less efficient way to generate energy, but it is the only option for cancer cells because they do not have the cellular machinery that normal cells do.
+This is a much less efficient way to generate energy, but it is the preferred option for cancer cells because they are growing and dividing at such a high rate.
 Because of this fermentation process, cancer cells require glucose – and thrive on it.
 This is the basis for PET scans to identify cancerous tumors in the body.
-PET scans use radiolabeled glucose, because cancer cells preferentially take up the sugar as their sole energy source.
-Dr. Stegall believes that we are seeing more cancer today than ever before as a result of the abundance of sugar in the standard American diet.
+PET scans use radiolabeled glucose, because cancer cells preferentially take up the sugar as their energy source.

-The bulk of The Stegall Protocol centers around healthy, organic whole foods including plenty of vegetables, meats, nuts, and seeds.
+The bulk of The Stegall Protocol centers around healthy, organic whole foods – the bulk of these coming from plant-based sources.
+Organic fruits and vegetables are strongly encouraged.
 Herbs and spices are allowed, for seasoning as well as their many health benefits.
+Animal protein can generally be included in moderation, provided that it contains healthier sources such as wild caught fish, organic free range chicken, and grass fed beef.
+Healthy grains such as oats, quinoa, and even sprouted grain bread are allowed, but heavily processed grains should be avoided.
 In addition, fats are included in the diet – both the saturated and unsaturated varieties – due to their many health benefits.
-Despite what some “experts” have said, fat is quite good for the body and should be emphasized heavily.
+Despite what some “experts” have said, fat is quite good for the body and should be included.

 Dr. Stegall feels strongly that good nutrition should be at the core of every cancer treatment protocol.
 This is in contrast to the many conventional oncologists who tell patients that it does not matter what they eat.
 Science tells us that what we put in our bodies – including the foods we eat – can have a significant effect on health outcomes.
 This is especially true with regard to cancer.
 Recognizing the importance of proper nutrition, and implementing it, is a major difference between the 21st century cancer treatment Dr. Stegall offers and the stone age cancer treatment many other doctors are still practicing.